bazelbuild/examples/rust-tutorial/06-deps-direct/README.md

 # Direct Dependencies

 In cases where Rust targets have heavy interactions with other Bazel targets ([Cc](https://docs.bazel.build/versions/main/be/c-cpp.html), [Proto](https://rules-proto-grpc.com/en/4.5.0/lang/rust.html), etc.), maintaining Cargo.toml files may have diminishing returns as things like rust-analyzer begin to be confused about missing targets or environment variables defined only in Bazel.
-In workspaces like this, it may be desirable to have a “Cargo free” setup. crates_repository supports this through the packages attribute.
+In situations like this, it may be desirable to have a “Cargo free” setup. crates_repository supports this through the packages attribute.

 ```starlark
 ###############################################################################